AdebayoTosin/bellabeat_project/README.md

 ## CLEANING AND DATA MANIPULATION PROCESSES

-I will focus my analysis in R due to the size of the data and to be able to create my data visualizations
+I will focus my analysis in R due to the size of the data and also to demostrate my skills

 ### Installing packages and opening libraries